JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ```
 </div>

-Let's switch back to the Android Studio and execute the `build` target of the `SharedCode` project from
+Let's switch back to Android Studio and execute the `build` target of the `SharedCode` project from
 the *Gradle* tool window.
-The task checks for environment variables set by the Xcode build and copies
+The task looks for environment variables set by the Xcode build and copies
 the right variant of the framework into the `SharedCode/build/xcode-frameworks` folder.
-We include the
+We then include the
 framework from that folder into the build

 ## Setting up Xcode